-- Clear categories of the main challenges in the topic's research area (i.e. what are the key themes, the key approaches, and the key solutions in the research area, and where do they fall short?) - Clear categories of the current solutions/methodologies that address each of the current challenges and how the authors address them

-• Based on these categories, the student identifies gaps in the research area (what questions remain unanswered?
-Or what approaches/methods may offer alternative solutions or alternative answers to a problem?).
+- Clear categories of the main challenges in the topic's research area - Clear categories of the current solutions/methodologies that address each of the current challenges and how they address them - Based on these categories, the student identifies gaps in the research area.
 This item is a critical part of the report.